teooko/Reddit-Clone-React/README.md

 # Reddit Clone in React

-This practice project aims to recreate the home page of Reddit as of march 2023 in react.
+This practice project aims to recreate the home page of Reddit as of march 2023 in **React**.

 Check out my [other repository](https://github.com/teooko/Reddit-Clone-Vanilla) of the same page made in **pure html, css and javascript**.